Business Analyst Quick Start¶

 Feel free to add more cards to your existing worksheet or create a new one with a different kind of statistical analysis!

-Dataiku DSS contains a powerful automated machine learning engine that allows you to create highly optimized models with minimal user intervention.
+Dataiku contains a powerful automated machine learning engine that allows you to create highly optimized models with minimal user intervention.

 At the same time, you retain full control over all aspects of a model’s design, such as which algorithms to test or which metrics to optimize.
 A high level of customization can be accomplished with the visual interface or expanded even further with code.